KrisDowns/rps/README.md

 # rps
-A rock paper sissors game made as part of The Odin Project
+A rock paper scissors game made as part of The Odin Project